-The rest, as the saying goes, makes for one of the most astonishing stories in the history of the world.
+The rest, as the saying goes, is history.
+Or at least makes for one of the most astonishing stories in the history of the known world.
 Say what you might, despite the commercial or religious motivations of the earliest settlers of what became the United States, it took some guts to set out on the open sea, to land on those distant shores, to face a very uncertain future.

 One aspect of these stories that’s always puzzled me is this: How did these people cook and eat while tossing about on boats smaller than the average modern American family home?
 The square footage on deck of each of these was approximately 2900 (Susan Constant, 71 people on board), 1496 (Godspeed, 52 people on board), and 924 (Discovery, 21 people on board).**